-Our modern slavery and corporate responsibility frameworks have underlying policies and procedures such as the Whistle Blower Policy, Protected Disclosure Policy and Procedure, Feedback Management Procedure, Zenitas Code of Conduct and Supplier Code of Practice (Supplier Code) that consider these risks associated with the healthcare industry.
+Our modern slavery and corporate responsibility frameworks have underlying policies and procedures such as the Whistle Blower Policy, Protected Disclosure Policy and Procedure, Feedback Management

+Procedure, Zenitas Code of Conduct and Supplier Code of Practice (Supplier Code) that consider these risks associated with the healthcare industry.

-Over FY23, we have made progress in implementing these policies and FY23 actions to minimise our modern slavery impact.
-We committed to:
+Over FY24, we have made some progress in implementing these policies and FY24 actions to minimise our modern slavery impact.
+We have held regular Diversity & Inclusion Committee meetings since January 2024 to engage with team members on issues relating to diversity & inclusion and will continue these meetings as part of our FY25 action plan.